With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 Protein powders are the biggest-selling supplement on the market today.
-After all, it takes a great deal of protein to build muscle, and powder makes for a convenient way to get in the extra protein you need, especially when you need it most—around workouts.
-A recent study confirmed that the use of protein powders, particularly those containing whey, along with a weight-training program, enhances muscle growth and strength gains.
-Here are three ingredients to look for in protein powder.
+After all, it takes a great deal of protein to build muscle and powder makes for a convenient way to get in the extra protein you need, especially when you need it most—around workouts.
+Study after study confirms that the use of protein powders, particularly those containing whey, along with a weight-training program, enhances muscle growth and strength gains.

-Protein intake of about1.5 grams per pound of your body weight daily—particularly when a large amount of it comes from whey—leads to significant gains in muscle and strength.
+Your daily protein intake of about 1-1.5 grams per pound of your body weight daily—particularly when a large amount of it comes from whey—leads to significant gains in muscle and strength.
 The three best forms of whey available are: whey concentrate, whey isolate (which is purer protein), and whey hydrolysate, which is the purest form of protein avaliable on the market today.